U.S. citizenship requirements

 You can get citizenship through a parent.
 You must be under 18 and have at least one parent U.S. citizen.
 They can be a natural-born or naturalized citizen.
 This includes adoptive parents.

-You do not have to file N-400 to apply for naturalization through a U.S. citizen parent.
+You do not have to file Form N-400 to apply for naturalization through a U.S. citizen parent.
 You may already be considered a U.S. citizen and can file for proof of citizenship with Form N-600.

 Citizenship requirements by category